Skip to main content

 Conversation Start

 The Conversation Start node is responsible for defining what the agent says in the call opener.
 Conversation Start The Initial Message is used to provide a script for the agent to speak at the beginning.
 Variables can also be specified in the initial message.
-For example:

-Hi!
+Example: Hi!
 Am I speaking with {{first_name}}?

 Even if you decided to use the “advanced prompt only” feature, you must specify the first sentence that is stated by the agent, in the conversation start node.

 Additionally, the Initial Message Mode specifies turns i.e. whether the agent starts speaking first or the user/customer that is being called.
-General practice is to leave this as “Agent Waits for User” for outbound calls and “Agent Speaks First” for inbound calls.
+General practice is to leave this as "Agent Waits for User" for outbound calls and "Agent Speaks First" for inbound calls.
+If you’re using this agent for chat along with voice, you can also add Suggested Replies which pops up as a menu of options for users to choose from when they’re interacting with this agent over chat.

 Outcomes